ktafakkori/feloopy/README.md

    - `mini` variant:

       This variant includes a large set of additional features.
+It installes FelooPy with its common dependecnies and the `pymprog`, `gekko`, `mealpy`, `ortools`, and `cvxpy` packages.

       ```terminal
       pip install -U feloopy[mini]